THM-Health/PILOS/docs/RECORDINGS.md

 ### PILOS

-On the PILOS server we also create a group `pilos-spool` with the same group id.
+On the PILOS server you also need to create a group `pilos-spool` with the same group id.

 ```bash
 # Create a new group shared by the BBB-Server and PILOS